In the UKHLS course in Essex, we were told that in order to account for the complex survey design, we needed to use this formula:

 Thank you very much in advance!

-#5 Updated by Olena Kaminska about 7 years ago
+#5 Updated by Olena Kaminska over 7 years ago

 Thank you for your question.
 This is a common issue which is related to missingness in the variables included in your regression.
 The issue occurs when there is at least one strata value with only one cluster (psu).
 If you tabulate psu and strata variables excluding all cases with missing values for all the variables in your model, you will find which strata values cause the issue.
 Theoretically, because strata values are ordinal you should combine the adjacent values of the strata.
 The course example should have given you a code to do this.
 In your situation, instead of female variable you should use var1 described below.